sidorof/flask-restful-dbbase/docsrc/source/model-resource.rst

         serial_field_relations = None
 ..

-The default serial fields and serial field relations uses what is found from the model class.
+The default serial fields and serial field relations use what is found from the model class.

 Here is an example where both the serial fields and serial field relations are specified.
 Note that `serial_field_relations` is a dict with keys for each relationship to be specified.